blocklessnetwork/blockless-docs/src/pages/docs/protocol/networking/selection.md

 ## Node Selection Process

-The node selection algorithm operates through the following stages to identify the most suitable device based on user-defined filters:
+Given the node selection algorithm, the network operates through the following stages to identify the most suitable device based on user-defined filters:

 1. **Filtering**: Apply user-provided filters, such as computational power, storage, or network latency, to create a list of eligible devices that meet the specific requirements.